-Romantic period.
+ENG 451 Romantic period.
 Odes by Keats and Shelley, and an attention to metrics will form a two-week discussion.
 We will close by exploring Philhellenism in Anna Barbauld in "Modern Greece".
-ENG 451 The Modern British Novel: Virginia Woolf This course will focus primarily on the work of Virginia Woolf.
+The Modern British Novel: Virginia Woolf This course will focus primarily on the work of Virginia Woolf.
 We'll approach Woolf as a consciously experimental writer who sought new ways to capture in writing the depths and flux of thought, the interconnectedness of human beings and their environments, and the passage of time.
 We will also consider the ways in which her work offers an imaginative critique of various aspects of early-twentieth-century British society, including gender and sexuality, nationalism, and imperialism.
-We'll read four of Woolf's experimental novels-Mrs Dalloway, To the Lighthouse, Orlando, and The Waves-as well as some of her memoirs, short stories, and essays.
-We'll end the quarter by looking at two contemporary British novels influenced by Virginia Woolf: Michael Cunningham's The Hours (1998) and Natasha Brown's Assembly (2021).
-W 4:20-735 In Person Cameron ENG 484 Writing Workshop Topics: Fiction There is a long and rich tradition of the literary salon where writers read each other's work and discuss the craft.
-This course is the graduate school version of the literary salon.
-The class assumes a solid understanding of the craft of fiction and we will spend the majority of the time in workshop with the goal of improving our own short stories.
-We will also read a contemporary anthology of short fiction.
-Th 6:00-9:15 In Person Stolar ENG 489 Screenwriting M 6:00-9:15 Bonansinga
+We'll read four of Woolf's experimental novels- Mrs Dalloway, To the Lighthouse, Orlando , and The Waves -as well as some of her memoirs, short stories, and essays.
+We'll end the quarter by looking at two contemporary British novels influenced by Virginia Woolf: Michael Cunningham's The Hours (1998) and Natasha Brown's W 4:20-7:35 In Person Cameron ENG 477 Assembly (2021).
+Digital Publishing: Digital Publishing Models, Issues, & Ethics This course provides a practical and theoretical introduction to the evolving field of digital publishing.
+Students will learn the core elements and strategies of digital publishing and examine current and emerging publishing models.
+We will discuss critical issues such as the blurring between editorial and advertising and privacy questions around user tracking.
+This class will help equip students with skills and frameworks to enter this growing field and adapt as its methods and debates continue to evolve.
+T 6:00-9:15 Online Sheehan